 [Sidebar: the special effects veterans on 1941, Logan Frazee and Joe Zomar, both worked in films with the great A.D.
 Flowers for 25 years before any of them started receiving screen credit.
 Flowers and Frazee were big friends of Aldo Ray, whom they described as a terrific guy, who at the time had a drinking problem.
 Joe Zomar had once been married to Lily St. Cyr, for five years.
 He proudly showed off a risqué photo of her, displayed appropriately in his effects locker!
 These were genuine tough guys accustomed to working rough shifts under miserable conditions.
 Long before my generation came along, movies were made by low-paid pros who often led colorful lives.]

 The film’s ‘serious’ message is abortive.
 The philosophical argument about command never gels due to bad writing and misdirected (Raymond Massey) and unfocused (Cliff Robertson) performances.
 Aldo Ray’s radical tough guy Sgt.
 Croft almost takes us to the limit of combat mutiny and fragging, but that angle is dropped as well when he suddenly exits the movie.
 Robertson’s Hearn never finds out that he was set up for a fall.
-The final image of General Cummings staring at troops on the move is just empty — we don’t know if the General is forlorn because he’ll lose his command, or whether he’s just upset that Lieutenant Hearn hasn’t bought into his hateful philosophy of command.
+The final image of General Cummings staring at troops on the move is just empty — we don’t know if the General is forlorn because Lieutenant Hearn hasn’t bought into his hateful philosophy of command, or simply because he’s going to lose his command.

 The Warner Archive Collection Blu-ray of The Naked and the Dead is an attractive encoding of this expensive-looking, clumsy battle epic.
 The handsome transfer wipes away the memory of awful panned-and-scanned prints on TV.
 Those televised presentations weren’t censored; that apparently happened back when the picture was released, dag-nabit.
 The only thing screwy about the release is its stretched-out RKO logo up front, which reads like a distress signal from the sinking studio.